How to Make AI Agents that Run Code

 How it works

-We’ve added an subtask in Khoj that generates Python code to execute in order to fulfill some user intent.
+We’ve added a subtask in Khoj that generates Python code to execute in order to fulfill some user intent.
 This code can be as simple as a mathematical calculation or as complex as charting a graph.
-The AI assistant then executes this code in a sandboxed environment and returns the results to the user.
+The AI agent then executes this code in a sandboxed environment and returns the results to the user.
 You can see most of the relevant code in run_code.py.

 Implementing code execution in AI systems comes with significant security considerations.
 Running arbitrary LLM-generated Python code, whether on local machines or cloud servers, presents obvious risks that need to be carefully managed.
-To address these concerns, we’ve leveraged a sandboxed solution using Pyodide.
-By forking and adapting Cohere’s project Terrarium, we’ve developed an independently deployable sandbox in a Docker container, available through our Terrarium fork on GitHub.
-Developers can access this functionality using the base image at ghcr.io/khoj-ai/terrarium:latest.
+To address these concerns, we’ve leveraged the excellent work done by Pyoidide to run python in a js sandbox and Cohere’s Terrarium to containerize it as a service.
+We’ve wrapped into a publically accessible docker base image accessible at ghcr.io/khoj-ai/terrarium:latest.
+You can see the code on our Terrarium fork on GitHub.

 To run it, you can use the following command: